3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 My impression after touring and playing with Trello is that it’s useful if you have highly fluid projects that are limited to a short timeline, since the free version is optimized to move cards automatically as tasks are completed.

 In tinkering with the program, I was impressed by how easy it was to immediately begin projects with little manual action or setting manipulation needed.
-However, I found the limited features of the basic, free version of Trello to be challengingThe paywalls of Trello are by far the most limiting part of the program.
+However, I found the limited features of the basic, free version of Trello to be challenging.
+Trello's paywalls are by far the most limiting part of the program.
 For example, it possesses a very useful feature that allows a user to display and edit their project via a calendar view displaying start dates and due dates, which would make Trello convenient and relevant for managing a full-scope proposal lifecycle.
-This feature, however, is only accessible for users that pay a $10 monthly fee.
+This feature, however, is only accessible to users that pay a $10 monthly fee.

 Integration with other project management tools like Microsoft Teams or Outlook—another important function depending on the complexity of your project management system—is also available via “Power-Ups” that one can purchase for a fee, similar to the app store on a phone, or are included as part of the paid-for package.
-There is also no easy or free file-sharing feature to allow for collaborative editing of documents.
+There is also no easy or free file-sharing feature to allow for collaborative document editing.

 Since the free version allows unlimited cards and unlimited members, it’s ideal for coordinating sections that require a lot of hands involved, but because so many features are locked behind a paywall, it is not as convenient for managing larger and longer projects.